The Introduction of Solidity

-There are several programming languages that allow developing smart contracts.
-Among them are Vyper, Golang, Java and Solidity.
-Let’s see what are the reasons to prefer Solidity.
+There are several programming languages that allow the development of smart contracts.
+Among them are Vyper, Golang, Java, and Solidity.
+Let’s see what the reasons to prefer Solidity are.
 It is

 - Functional.
-Solidity is the most used language to a new developer when it comes to programming smart contracts.
+Solidity is the most used language by a new developer when it comes to programming smart contracts.
 This mostly takes care of money-related calls (such as auctions, crowdfunding, or wallets with a multi-signature feature).
-Nevertheless, you can build other decentralized applications too (say, for voting).
+Nevertheless, you can build other decentralized applications, too (say, for voting).

-- Promising: the world invests billions on blockchain solutions every year.
-While most of it originates from financial corporations, all classes of businesses employ Blockchain.
+- Promising: the world invests billions in blockchain solutions every year.
+While most of it originates from financial corporations, all classes of businesses employ blockchain.
 So, there is a huge demand for skilled Solidity developers

 - Flexible: you can use a Remix online compiler or download a command-line compiler on your PC to compose smart contracts.
 Both of these choices are absolutely free.